gbdev/pandocs/content/MBC2.md

 4bit values, only the lower 4 bits of the "bytes" in this memory area are used.

+## Control Registers

-### 0000-1FFF - RAM Enable (Write Only)
+### 0000-3FFF - RAM Enable and ROM Bank Number (Write Only)

+This address range is responsible for both enabling/disabling the RAM and for controlling the ROM bank number.
+Bit 8 of the address determines whether to control the RAM-enable flag or the ROM bank number.

+#### When Bit 8 is Clear

-The least significant bit of the upper address byte must be zero to enable/disable cart RAM.
-For example the following addresses can be used to enable/disable cart RAM: 0000-00FF, 0200-02FF, 0400-04FF, ..., 1E00-1EFF.
-The suggested address range to use for MBC2 ram enable/disable is 0000-00FF.
+When the least significant bit of the upper address byte is zero, the value that is written controls whether the RAM is enabled.
+When the value written to this address range is equal to `0Ah`, RAM is enabled.

-### 2000-3FFF - ROM Bank Number (Write Only)

-Writing a value (XXXXBBBB - X = Don't cares, B = bank select bits) into 2000-3FFF area will select an appropriate ROM bank at 4000-7FFF.
+If any other value is written, RAM is disabled.

+Examples of address that can control RAM: 0000-00FF, 0200-02FF, 0400-04FF, ..., 3E00-3EFF.

+RAM is disabled by default.

+#### When Bit 8 is Set

-The least significant bit of the upper address byte must be one to select a ROM bank.
-For example the following addresses can be used to select a ROM bank: 2100-21FF, 2300-23FF, 2500-25FF, ..., 3F00-3FFF.
-The suggested address range to use for MBC2 rom bank selection is 2100-21FF.
+When the least significant bit of the upper address byte is one, the value that is written controls the selected ROM bank at 4000-7FFF.

+Specifically, the lower 4 bits of the value written to this address range specify the ROM bank number.
+If bank 0 is written, the resulting bank will be bank 1 instead.

+Examples of address that can control ROM: 0100-01FF, 0300-03FF, 0500-05FF, ..., 3F00-3FFF.

+The ROM bank is set to 1 by default.